Nevay/otel-sdk/README.md

 # OpenTelemetry SDK

 Asynchronous OpenTelemetry SDK based on [Revolt].

+This metapackage contains the basic components that are required for creating traces/metrics/logs through the official [OpenTelemetry API](https://packagist.org/packages/open-telemetry/api) and sending them to an [`OTLP/HTTP`] compatible collector[^1].
+Additional exporters as well as other extensions such as resource detectors can be installed as separate packages.

 Projects using [ReactPHP] libraries can use this SDK together with [`revolt/event-loop-adapter-react`].

 While synchronous projects cannot utilize all capabilities of this SDK, they can still profit from concurrent exports during SDK `::shutdown()` and `::forceFlush()`.

+[^1]: It is highly recommended to install the [`ext-protobuf`] extension if using one of the `OTLP` exporters due to its significantly better performance.

 ## Installation